The most asked question of 2018 was…

 Adding an information card is great way to help your guests.
 You can give them useful venue addresses and accommodation suggestions.
 You can also inform them of any other details which you feel they should know.

-Then to make it easy for them to reply, add a RSVP card with a return addressed envelope, even put on a stamp – one less thing for them to do!
+Then to make it easy for them to reply, add a RSVP card with a return addressed envelope.
+You could even put on a stamp – one less thing for them to do!

 With email and digital invitations around there are lots of different ways to invite guests to your wedding.
 However I can honestly say there is no better feeling than sending a beautiful, thoughtful wedding invitation.
 The anticipation of knowing your guests will soon receive a perfect, considered invitation from you is the best feeling!
 It is another part of your wedding experience and one not to be missed.